kevindimayuga/professional-portfolio-kd/README.md

 ## Credits

-I used the following resources to help guide me to complete the refactoring project:
+I used the following resources to help guide me to complete the portfolio project:

 - [A simple guide to HTML head elements](https://htmlhead.dev/#:~:text=Valid%20elements%20include%20meta,and%20rendered%2C%20by%20web%20technologies.)
 - [HTML a tag](https://www.w3schools.com/tags/tag_a.asp)